Faculty Tenure-Track Position Starting August 2022

 Arcata, California 95521-8299

 All CSU employees are obligated to respond to and report incidents of sexual harassment and sexual violence.
+The successful candidate for this position will be mandated to receive relevant training on an annual basis.
 Compliance with the California Child Abuse and Neglect Reporting Act (CANRA) and CSU Executive Order 1083 Revised July 21, 2017 (EO 1083) is a condition of employment.
-CSU employees in positions with duties that involve regular contact with children or positions which supervise such employees are designated as Mandated Reporters under CANRA and are required to comply with the requirements set forth in EO 1083.
+CSU employees in positions with duties that involve regular contact with children or positions, which supervise such employees, are designated as Mandated Reporters under CANRA and are required to comply with the requirements set forth in EO 1083.
 Upon appointment to this position, the successful candidate(s) will be notified of and required to acknowledge their CANRA reporting status.

 Humboldt State University is a Title IX/Affirmative Action/Equal Opportunity Employer.
 We consider qualified applicants for employment without regard to race, religion, color, national origin, ancestry, age, sex, gender, gender identity, gender expression, sexual orientation, genetic information, medical condition, disability, marital status, protected veteran status, or any other legally protected status.
 If accommodations need to be made during the recruitment and interview process, please contact Human Resources at (707) 826-3626 or email@example.com